chiranjevi123/AquaSathi/README.md

-# AquaSathi Lite 💧🌿
+# AquaSathi  💧🌿

 **AI-Powered Water Quality Advisor for Vulnerable Communities**

-AquaSathi Lite is an accessible, lightweight solution designed to help elderly and specially-abled individuals assess water quality at home or in community settings using AI, ML, and a simple dashboard interface.
+AquaSathi is an accessible, lightweight solution designed to help elderly and specially-abled individuals assess water quality at home or in community settings using AI, ML, and a simple dashboard interface.

 ---